To learn more about Hugo check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Show Effects

-Costs 6 EP, deals a large amount of AoE damage, and applies a permanent 30% damage boost to all Hunt Commence damage on use.
+Costs 6 EP, deals a large amount of AoE damage and applies a permanent 30% damage boost to all Commence the Hunt damage on use.
 It should be used as early as possible to activate the buff to maximize Hugo’s damage output.

 Throw Dagger

-Hugo’s basic attack starts standard, but can be upgraded via Potentials to have a 50% chance to grant a stack of Hunt Commence, boosting its value in the early game.
+Hugo’s Basic Attack starts standard, but can be upgraded via Potentials to have a 50% chance to grant a stack of Commence the Hunt, boosting its value in the early game.
 Despite this, it is still a target for removal in endgame Hugo builds, but is still serviceable in Zero System.

 Defense System